Online-To-Offline Commerce: 13 Commonly-Used Strategies

 Geolocation Marketing is a powerful O2O strategy that capitalizes on customers’ physical proximity to a store.
 Retailers use mobile apps or push notifications to send location-based alerts and promotions to customers when they are near a physical store.
 This tactic encourages customers to visit and make purchases.

-Imagine you’re walking past a coffee shop, and your smartphone pings with a notification offering you a discount on your favorite latte.
-This type of real-time, location-specific marketing can significantly influence consumer behavior and drive foot traffic.
+Imagine walking past a coffee shop, and your smartphone pings with a notification offering you a discount on your favorite latte.
+This real-time, location-specific marketing type can significantly influence consumer behavior and drive foot traffic.

 Augmented Reality (AR) Shopping: Visualizing Products in Your Space